 Have you ever found it challenging to keep track of your drone’s orientation while flying?
 If so, you need to know what it means to be in headless mode.
 After reading this article, you will understand the meaning of headless mode in drone flight and if it’s appropriate to utilize it.

 A headless mode is a particular drone flying mode that can be found on almost all entry-level drones on the market.
-The Headless Mode is the drone’s in-built ability to remember the orientation it started with.
+The definition of a headless mode is the drone’s in-built ability to remember the orientation it started with, also know as auto orientation.
 This feature reduces the need for the pilot to concentrate on the drone’s orientation, making Line of Sight flying way easier.
 And, there’s no denying that understanding Trusted SourceDrones Might Work Longer With Some Bird-Inspired Modifications : NPR Small drones have a problem — their battery life runs out relatively quickly.
 A team of roboticists says it has created special landing gear that can help conserve precious battery life. www.npr.org can save you a lot of time and effort when it comes to flying it.

 It’s important to note that the phrase ‘headless mode’ does not apply to all drone types.
 Some brands use other terminologies, such as DJI’s ‘Home Lock’ and Yuneec’s ‘Safe Mode.’
 Regardless, they all have the same function.
 As a drone owner, you can benefit from headless mode because it makes it easier to maintain orientation when looking up at your drone from a distance.